WARRIORS OF THE WAY

 Some time during the twilight hours of pre-dawn, I opened my eyes and beheld a most incredible and tender sight.
 I was bundled snugly in soft skins and blankets on a hard ground.
 There was an arm around my waist holding me tightly.
 It belonged to my mysterious friend and co-warrior of the Night From Hell and the Battle-That-No-One-Would Ever- Believe.
 At the man's backside hovered the gray boulders.
 Redemption stood resolutely at our heads, Snow stood at our feet and the deer lay on the ground in front of us with his back nestled up close to me.
 We were, all four of us, snoring softly in a much deserved and blessed slumber.
 I looked at the scene in wonder, put out my hand and patted the deer's back and mumbled, "Sweet, sweet boy." and something about my mother.
 Then I instantly fell back into healing and dreamless sleep.
 Even if it were not so, I had never felt so safe and secure.

 I do not know how long we slept there in our little cocoon.
-I do not know how long I slept after my three companions left me.
+I do not know how long I slept after my four companions left me.
 I did not even know if what I thought I remembered even happened.
 For I awoke alone, tangled in the skins, pawing my way out of dim-lit thoughts and memories so bizarre that no storyteller could write them.
 I lay there puzzling over dreams that were not dreams and feelings that poured through me like liquid fire.
 I had not felt this way since my childhood illness.
 When the fever had silenced me for long days at a time and I lay in cool darkness hearing words unspeakable and full of wonder pouring into my soul.
 When I had come out of it at last, I was a much different girl.
 I felt reborn into a new world though the old world still clutched at me with jealous fingers.
 My surroundings looked cleaner and clearer and the people that populated my life seemed dearer to me.
 I found myself thinking about them more so than myself.
 I took a greater interest in a life that till then, I had taken for granted.
 But with the passage of time, that, too changed with the circumstances that fell on my young heart like the discharge of leaves in the wind.

 "Everything changes." my teacher had remarked one day when I ran to him with questions about my friend, the shepherd boy.
 "Everything except what matters most.
 Those things never change."
 It would be a long time before I came to understand the truth of that and still, even now, burrowed in the warmth of my makeshift bed, I did not fathom the depth of it.
 And I wondered if I ever would.
 For I did not like sharp changes in my life.
 I did not like it when people came and went and left me behind like a unwanted toy.
 It always made me feel that I had done something wrong, like there was something wrong with me.